 I jumped in right away to answer this question because I LOVE listening to audio books – especially books around these topics.
 I’ve read or listened to several and I have several currently on my wish list in my Audible app (Try Audible and Get Two Free Audiobooks).
 Here are a few highly recommended books by both myself and by others…

-- The One Thing by Gary Keller and Jay Papasan
+- The ONE Thing: The Surprisingly Simple Truth Behind Extraordinary Results by Gary Keller and Jay Papasan

 These are just a few.
 Feel free to put your book recommendations in the comments section below.
 Tell us the name of the book and why you like and recommend it.